KalpanaDas/Getting-and-Cleaning-Data/CodeBook.md

 The original description of the dataset can be found at the below link. http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The run_analysis.R script does the data preparation and then the 5 steps as told in the course project’s definition.
+The run_analysis.R script does the data preparation and then the 5 steps as told in the course project’s definition -
 1. Download the dataset -
    1. Dataset downloaded and extracted under the folder called UCI HAR Dataset